 This world renowned group of wrecks were originally sunk to provide a protected mooring area for the local Brisbane families visiting the island in their recreational boats.
 It’s now known for its richly diverse environment of invertebrates, hard corals and over a hundred different species of fish and many other local marine life inhabitants.

 Think you’ve snorkeled in some of the best places in the world already?
 Well wait until you get into the crystal clear aqua water with Dolphin Wild Island Cruises.
 This is not your average snorkel, it’s a drift snorkel.
 You will be dropped off at one end of the wrecks and float your way around, over and through the 15 shipwrecks to the other end where your vessel will be waiting for you.
 A safety boat will escort you at either end of the wrecks for additional safety.

 Your guide will lead you the safest and most interesting path through the shipwrecks stopping along the way to feed the fish so you can get up close and personal with the local marine life.
-The best thing about snorkeling the Tangalooma Wrecks is that you can come back time and time again and every snorkel trip will be different.
-As the tide changes so does the amount of exposed shipwrecks; altering your path and allowing you see everything from a different perspective each time.
+The best thing about snorkelling the Tangalooma Wrecks is that each time you return, the snorkel will be different.
+As the tide changes so does the amount of exposed shipwrecks; altering your path and allowing you to see everything from a different perspective.

-You are welcome to bring your own mask/snorkel/wetsuit, but the snorkeling fee will still apply.
-We DO NOT provide participants with life jackets for the snorkeling tour as you must be able to swim to participate.
+You are welcome to bring your own mask/snorkel/wetsuit if you have your own.
+Otherwise we will provide all necessary equipment.
+We DO NOT provide participants with life jackets for the snorkelling tour as you must be able to swim to participate.

 Due to Queensland Workplace Health and Safety Legislation and Risk Assessments, we are unable to allow patrons to snorkel alone at the Tangalooma Wrecks whilst on the cruise.